chipsalliance/chisel/website/blog/2025/06-20-2025-scala-plugins-in-chisel/index.md

 To capture as raw of a user-code name as possible, Chisel runs a custom name-grabber pass right after Scala finishes constructing a typed AST.
-Just naively capturing variable names won't do, however, since Chisel only cares about names of /Chisel types/ which will in turn become hardware names in the final Verilog.
+Just naively capturing variable names won't do, however, since Chisel only cares about names of *Chisel types* which will in turn become hardware names in the final Verilog.

 To make sure the plugin only grabs the names of Chisel types, the